 The Greater Downtown Plan is a first step towards reinventing Downtown and transforming Calgary into a magnet for the brightest minds and new investment

-The City of Calgary’s Greater Downtown Plan will be coming to City Council for approval on April 26th.
-It introduces a number of important strategic moves that are vital to a Downtown that will thrive:
+The City of Calgary’s Greater Downtown Plan was approved by City Council in April 2021.
+It introduced a number of important strategic moves that are vital to a Downtown that will thrive:

 1) Create and support vibrant mixed-use neighbourhoods that make it easier for Calgarians to live closer to their work in communities that are walkable and safe, with amenities that support their everyday needs.